pensjonatus/flash-fiction/blog/the-place-part-8.md

 ---
-title: 'The Place Part 8'
+title: The Place Part 8
 date: '2017-07-18'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The box found a new home on a shelf in our living room.
 My wife put it between